b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Now wait just a goddamned minute, Korihor can still *hear* can't he?
 Korihor is mute, *he* should be the one using a sign to silently reply to the verbal prompts, right?

+"You got anything smart to say now?
+Huh?
+I'll do it again, you want me to do it again?
+I'll curse your whole family next, and that guy over there, too, and it'll all be your fault!
+You like your sign, you bitch?
+You want more?
+Still think god isn't real? *Do you?*"

+bro relax, sounding like a junior high bully

 &nbsp;

 > ***52** And Korihor put forth his hand and wrote, saying: I know that I am dumb, for I cannot speak; and I know that nothing save it were the power of God could bring this upon me; yea, and I always knew that there was a God.*

 "Right, okay.
 What you've done, Alma, is beyond my ability to explain or rationalize, so I guess I'll take this as a sign that God is real and has power."

-Though his next idea seems strange to me; having always known (after Korihor's central point was delineating belief vs knowledge) could be a duress response, being scared into compliance by force...
-Either that, or maybe he was just joshin' around lmao
+Though his next idea seems strange to me; having always known (after Korihor's central point was delineating belief vs knowledge) could be a duress response, being scared into compliance by force?
+Either that, or maybe the whole time he was just joshin' around lmao

 &nbsp;

 > ***53** But behold, the devil hath deceived me; for ==he appeared unto me in the form of an angel==, and said unto me: Go and reclaim this people, for they have all gone astray after an unknown God.
 And he said unto me: There is no God; yea, and he taught me that which I should say.
 And I have taught his words; and I taught them because they were pleasing unto the carnal mind; and I taught them, even until I had much success, insomuch that I verily believed that they were true; and for this cause I withstood the truth, even until I have brought this great curse upon me.*

 I don't know how to interpret an angel of God denying God, unless there's some other subtext here.
 Is the perception that this otherworldly messenger telling Korihor to leave a false God, and return to a [[True|true]] God?
 That would make more sense.
 Korihor's perspective would then be "I have seen (what I believe to be) an angel of God, who has charged me to preach in your land.
-I opted to do this by observing that you Nephites have conflated belief and knowledge, thereby i intend to inspire critical thinking to change your misplaced beliefs."
+I opted to do this by observing that you Nephites have conflated belief and knowledge, thereby I intend to inspire critical thinking to change your misplaced beliefs."

 Irrespective of my extrapolated assumption, ==an angel appearing is a very compelling defense==.
 An angel appeared to Alma several chapters back, and Alma took that angel's words at face value.
 Korihor did the same thing, and gets shit on for believing an angel. ...
 Who are the good guys in this story?